Oria Privacy Policy

 7. Cookies and similar technologies

-Our website and web-based components may use cookies, SDKs, and similar technologies to:
+Our website and web-based components may use cookies, local storage, SDKs, and similar technologies to:

 - Provide core functionality (e.g., login, session management)